fmalina/revisions-blocl/activism/creatingworldwithoutpoverty.md

 Above all, we see it in entire sectors of the economy that ignore the poor, writing off half the world’s population.
-Instead, businesses in these sectors focus on selling luxury items to people who don’t need them, because that is where the biggest profits are.
+Instead, businesses in these sectors focus on selling luxury items to people who don't need them, because that is where the biggest profits are.

 The developed world, governments usually perform their regulatory tasks